Basic techniques

 Projects: Brooch with riveted element, wire ring with prong-set gemstone, quadrangular setting, initiation to forging (open project)

-• Material costs are not included in the tuition fee and are to be expected each semester.
+• The cost of materials is not included in the tuition fees and must be paid each semester.

-• Each group comprises students of all levels.
+• Each group is made up of students of all levels.

-• One semester does not necessarily equate to one level.
-Depending on the student’s ability, the time spent in the studio outside of class hours or the level of difficulty specific to each project, some students take longer or shorter than one semester to complete a level.
+• One semester does not necessarily equal one level.
+Depending on the student’s abilities, the time spent in the workshop outside class hours, or the level of difficulty of each project, some students need more or less than one semester to complete a level.

-To receive information on registration for the Basic Techniques program, make sure to subscribe to our newsletter by adding your contact information at the bottom of our HOME page.
+To receive information about registering for the Basic Techniques program, be sure to sign up for our newsletter by adding your contact details at the bottom of our HOME page

 • 565 + $25 (administration fee) + materials